awsdocs/aws-systems-manager-user-guide/doc_source/sysman-parameter-name-constraints.md

 When you specify a parameter in an SSM document, command, or script, you do include `ssm` as part of the syntax, as shown in the following examples\.
 Note that there is no space between brackets\.
 Valid: \{\{ssm:*parameter\_name*\}\} and \{\{ ssm:*parameter\_name* \}\}, such as `{{ssm:addUsers}}`, and `{{ssm:addUsers }}`,
 Invalid: `{{ssm:ssmAddUsers}}`
-+ **Uniquenes**: A parameter name must be unique within an AWS Region\.
++ **Uniqueness**: A parameter name must be unique within an AWS Region\.
 For example, Systems Manager treats the following as separate parameters, if they exist in the same Region:
   + `/Test/TestParam1`
   + `/TestParam1`